kasztan-nut/PPY-final/README.md

 ## Challenges Faced

 While working on the calculator project, I encountered some specific challenges that were a result of my underestimating the complexity of a calculator.
+Fortunately i was able to solve these problems.
 These challenges included:

 1. **Handling Iterative Calculations**: One challenge was handling iterative calculations when the user performs consecutive operations on the same number without adding a second one.
-For example, when pressing "2+=", the expected result should be 4, but the used to give no output, waiting for a second number to be inputted.
+For example, when pressing "2+=", the expected result should be 4, but it used to give no output, waiting for a second number to be inputted.

 2. **Handling Clearing of Information**: Another challenge was the behavior of the program when a number is pressed after obtaining a result.
-Currently, the information is cleared, only when another number or decimal point is pressed and the rsult is displayed unchanged.
+Currently, the information is cleared, only when another number or decimal point is pressed and the result is displayed unchanged.
 Eg. when the result is equal to 123 and the `Del` key is pressed, when another number is inputted that number is appended to the modified result.

 3. **User Input Validation**: Validating user input to handle potential errors and unexpected scenarios presented a challenge.
 The calculator needed to handle cases such as division by zero, square root of negative numbers, and factorial calculations for non-integer or negative values.